Chakan, Pune, India

 The Tetra Pak plant’s design incorporated a number of sustainable features that made use of renewable and non-conventional energy and materials for production.

 Heat recovery systems were installed for air-conditioning throughout the plant.
-A rain water harvesting system was also installed to help meet the plant's water requirements.
+A rain water harvesting system was also installed to help meet the plant’s water requirements.
+In addition, solar panels were installed, existing trees at the site were preserved and mulching was applied for soil erosion prevention and control.

 The Tetra Pak plant manufactures materials for use in the packaging of beverages.